 Whenever you notice something is off with your kid, smartly approach them and create a conducive space for them to open up, don't push it.
 Be gentle even when broaching the sensitive and challenging conversation with them.
 Otherwise, they will pull away and shut down.

 Now lets us look at how you can identify a sexual predator.

 On the contrary, these are people your kid knows pretty well.
-They are cordial cunny people who have it easy earning the trust of others.
-They could be staff at your kid's school, or your church, a nanny or even a family member.
+They are cordial cunny people who have it easy to earn the trust of others.
+They could be staff at your kid's school, or your church, a nanny, or even a family member.
 Yeah!
 The ones you least expected.

 Below are the six most common grooming characteristics you need to know:

-Sexual predators look to develop a relationship with the target child.
+- Creating a bond: Sexual predators look to develop a relationship with the target child.
 They tend to spend more time with the kid and seem to be very interested in building a connection with them.
-They will shower the kid with gifts and give them extra attention, even take lots of pics with them.
+They will shower the kid with gifts, give them extra attention, and even take lots of pics with them.

-They start with non-sexual touches like high-fives and casual hugging.
+- Getting touchy: They start with non-sexual touches like high-fives and casual hugging.
 Next, they advance to inappropriate touching that is made to look unintentional.
-They may accidentally graze a private part of the kid's body to see how they react.
-This graduate to kissing or having the child sit on their lap.
+They may accidentally graze a private part of the kid's body to see how they react—this graduate to kissing or having the child sit on their lap.

-Sexual predators find any means to keep communicating with the kid in secrecy.
-Mainly through emails, texts, and calls.
+- Maintaining secret communication: Sexual predators find any means to keep communicating with the kid in secrecy, mainly through emails, texts, and calls.
 Since they thrive in secrecy, they will always ensure the kid keeps everything silent.

 Now that you know about the sexual predator characteristic, how can you put a stop to these sexual advances when you notice them?
 That's what we look at next.
 Keep scrolling.

 We look at two ways you can handle this situation: